harness/developer-hub/docs/platform/13_Templates/add-a-stage-template.md

 helpdocs_is_published: true
 ---

-The Harness Template Library enables you to standardize and create Templates that you can use across Harness Pipelines and teams.
+The Harness Template Library enables you to standardize and create templates that you can use across Harness Pipelines and teams.

 A stage template is a Harness CD, CI, or approval stage template that you can use in any pipeline in any project.